Dan0sz/host-analytics-locally/readme.txt

 = What do you have in store for us next? =

 In the coming releases I'm going to give you the power to decide the update interval of the script.
+Also I'm going to give you the choice whether you want to use wp_cron or setup your own cronjob.

 = What is the current update interval? =